Chapter 3: The Margin of Error#

 2.1 Standard Deviation vs Standard Error#

-💡 Plain English first: If you drew 100 different samples of 500 Framingham participants, each would give a slightly different mean SYSBP.
-The SE measures how much those sample means typically vary — it is the standard deviation of the sampling distribution of the mean.
+💡 Plain English first: If you drew 100 different random samples of 500 Framingham participants, each sample would give you a slightly different mean SYSBP.
+The Standard Error (SE) measures how much those sample means typically vary from one another.
+It is literally the standard deviation of the sample means.

 Statistic